 Alignment of the body with gravity is crucial; it makes balance physically possible.
 Strength gives us the power to create, hold, and adjust alignment.
 And attention continually monitors alignment so we know how to correct it from one moment to the next.

-3. Tightrope Walker
+Tip 3.
+Tightrope Walker

-Every time you use your arms to balance by holding them out to the sides like a tightrope walker, you’re intuitively taking advantage of the fact that as weight moves away from your centre of gravity, it has a greater effect on your equilibrium.
+Every time you use your arms to balance by holding them out to the sides like a tightrope walker, you’re intuitively taking advantage of the fact that as the weight moves away from your centre of gravity, it has a greater effect on your equilibrium.

-4. Spread Your Toes Like A Duck
+Tip 4.
+Spread Your Toes Like A Duck

 You can enhance your equilibrium in standing balance poses by spreading your toes.
-The broader your base, the more stable you are, and even the slightest widening of the sole of the foot is helpful.
+The broader your base, the more stable you are, and even the slightest widening of the sole of the foot are helpful.
 Imagine you’re a duck with webbed feet!

-5. Brain Verses Brawn
+Tip 5.
+Brain Vs Brawn

 The better you get at balance, the less muscular effort you need to maintain them.

 This is because you become more skilled at using your bone structure to support your weight, rather than wasting muscle energy to do so.
 You also waver less, so you need to make fewer and smaller muscular corrections.

 It is important not to try to muscle your way through balancing poses.